 Technically speaking this is a counter stool because it’s 26 1/2″ tall.
-Barstools are supposed to be taller, but who cares, right?
+Barstools are supposed to be taller.
 Call it what you will, it’s cute, and super cheap to build!
 How awesome is that???
 I am a BIG fan of 2x4s.
 They are cheap and so sturdy!
-Did I mention they’re cheap?
-Yeah, I even splurged and bought the better quality studs for a whopping $3.40 a piece.
+I even splurged and bought the better quality studs for a whopping $3.40 a piece.
 I bought 4 boards and built 2 stools.
 TWO!

 Here is a picture you can refer to for the dimensions of this piece

 I will give you the materials list and the cut list, then I will break down the building steps for you.
 I have plenty of pictures.
 I like pictures better than words, so I hope you feel the same 🙂 If not, sorry about all the scrolling.
-As for plans, I didn’t have any.
-I just got creative and followed the same style as the farmhouse bench I built a while back.
+As for plans, I didn’t have any, so this was truly a “let’s try this and see how it goes” project.
+I followed the same style as the farmhouse bench I built a while back and I am so happy with the outcome..

 Important: Use wood glue on every joint.
 Also, I recommend you read this entire tutorial before you begin.

-*This post contains affiliate links, click here to view our policy*
+*This post contains affiliate links.
+Click here to view the full disclosure.

 Cut List- Remember, all 2x4s 🙂